KrishnaswamyLab/PHATE/README.md

         cd phater
         R CMD INSTALL

+#### Tutorial and Reference

-For more information, read the [phater README](https://github.com/KrishnaswamyLab/phater).
+For more information and a tutorial, read the [phater README](https://github.com/KrishnaswamyLab/phater).
+Documentation is available in the R help viewer with `help(phater::phate)`.